4 Best Tennis Racquets for Control (2022)

 Some of the players might facing issue due to it’s hefty swing weight considering it’s weight.

-We don’t find any major trade-off in this Gravity Pro 2021 at the end what we expected we got lil bit of extra everything.
+We don’t find any major trade-off in this Head Gravity Pro 2021 at the end what we expected we got lil bit of extra everything.

 As I above mention it has a nice blend of control, power, spin and stability.